-Lake Griffin North and South received a poor LCI rating.
-Twelve different macroinvertebrate taxa were collected on the north portion and seventeen taxa on the south.
+Lake Griffin North received a poor LCI rating and Lake Griffin South improved from a poor score in 2007 to a good LCI rating in 2008.
+Eleven different macroinvertebrate taxa were collected on the north portion and twenty two taxa on the south.
 On Lake Griffin South, the most abundant macroinvertebrate collected was the oligocheate, tubificid worm Limnodrilus hoffmeistri.
-Oligochaeta or aquatic worms comprised 48% of the total macroinvertebrate population in the south portion of the lake.
-Tubificids frequently form dense populations in organically enriched habitats with a mucky substrate tending toward anoxic conditions.
-Diptera (chironomid midges and phantom midges) were the predominate taxa present in the north portion of Lake Griffin and comprised 40% of the total population of macroinvertebrates in the lake.
-Seven of the twelve benthic samples taken in the south portion of the lake were predominately muck while eleven of the twelve northern lake samples were primarily muck.
+Oligochaeta or aquatic worms comprised 47.6% of the total macroinvertebrate population in the south portion of the lake.
+Diptera (chironomid midges and phantom midges) were the predominate taxa present in the north portion of Lake Griffin and comprised 56.7% of the total population of macroinvertebrates in the lake.
+Four of the twelve benthic samples taken in the south portion of the lake were predominately muck while eleven of the twelve northern lake samples were primarily muck.